quoter/quoter/README.md

     - When deploying to production, omit `[guild Id]` to create global slash commands, rather than guild ones.
 4. Run the bot with `node .`!

-Before commiting any changes, run `npm run lint:fix` to run ESLint & Prettier.
+Before committing any changes, run `npm run lint:fix` to run ESLint & Prettier.
 Address any issues ESLint has.

 ## License